Trinity-St. Paul's Episcopal Church (New Rochelle, New York)

 Trinity-St. Paul's Episcopal Church in New Rochelle in Westchester County, New York was added to the National Register of Historic Places in 2006.
 It is located at the northwest corner of Huguenot Street (also known as the Boston Post Road) and Division Street.
 This church represents the body of the majority group of New Rochelle's founding Huguenot French Calvinistic congregation that conformed to the liturgy of the established Church of England in June 1709.
 King George III gave Trinity its first charter in 1762.
 After the American Revolutionary War, Trinity became a parish of the Protestant Episcopal Church of America.

 The present building is the third church erected by the conformist congregation.
-It is the immediate successor of a wooden church building erected in 1823 - 1824.
+It is the immediate successor of a wooden church building erected in 1823–1824.
 It stands on land that was conveyed to the church wardens by Aman Guion in 1743.
 The cornerstone was laid on August 13, 1862, the church was opened for worship September 13, 1863, and the tower completed November 30, 1864.
 The church was designed by Richard Upjohn & Son, known for their Gothic Revival architecture.

 A parish house was added on the western side of the church in 1892.
 Constructed of the same granite and brownstone materials as the church, the structure was designed by architect Frederick Carles Merry, who also designed the New Rochelle Trust building on Main Street.

 Church heirlooms

 Within the stone walls of the church are a number of artifacts, or 'heirlooms', that have been handed down through generations of this 300-year-old congregation.
 They highlight the long history of the church and of the New Rochelle community.
 A silver chalice presented to the church by Queen Anne of England, received after its conformation to the Church of England in 1709, is inscribed "Anne Regina".

-The stained glass windows in the chancel are memorials to Rev. Bondet, Rev. Pierre Stouppe and Rev. Michael Houdin, Trinity's first three ministers.
+The stained glass windows in the chancel are memorials to the Rev. Bondet, the Rev. Pierre Stouppe and the Rev. Michael Houdin, Trinity's first three ministers.
 Many other stained glass windows, some of which were crafted by Tiffany, grace the church.
 The 19th and 20th century congregants, for whom the windows were dedicated, include such names as Iselin, Weyman, Davenport, Thorne and Lathers.

-The old bell originally in the French Huguenot Church, Eglise du St. Esperit, on Pine Street in New York City, is preserved as a relic in the tower room.
+The old bell originally in the French Huguenot Church, Eglise du St. Esprit, on Pine Street in New York City, is preserved as a relic in the tower room.
 In 1823, it was presented to Trinity Church, New Rochelle, and hung up in the tower of the wooden church erected in 1823 - 1824.